rootisgod/rootisgod/content/posts/2024/2024-06-29-Running-Kubevirt-and-Windows-VMs.md

 A very nice simplification, and something I am definitely going to use more of in future.

-Here is a screenshot creating a VM so you can it working.
+Here is a screenshot creating a VM so you can see how it works.

 {{< rawhtml >}}
 <a data-fancybox="gallery" href="/assets/images/2024/Kubevirt-and-Windows/create-vm.png"><img src="/assets/images/2024/Kubevirt-and-Windows/create-vm.png"></a>